How to Start Repairing Your Credit the DIY Way

 - Check accuracy of accounts including credit cards, loans and debts.

-What to do if you find an error.
+What to do if you find an error

-Write a letter to the reporting agency.
+The first step of DIY credit repair is to write a letter to the reporting agency.
 Explain why you are making the dispute and include your documentation to show the mistake.
 You can also report the errors online however, disputing errors in writing through the mail reportedly produces better results.

 If you don’t have any errors or after you have corrected errors you should look at the collection accounts that you have already paid.